Futurematic

-The Futurematic is a self-winding wrist watch without a crown.
-It was manufactured between 1951 and 1959 by the Swiss watch manufacturer Jaeger-LeCoultre.
-The Futurematic was the world's first watch without a crown for winding the mainspring, having a flat crown on the back that was used solely for setting the time.
+The Futurematic is a self-winding wrist watch that was manufactured between 1951 and 1959 by the Swiss watch manufacturer Jaeger-LeCoultre.
+It was the world's first watch without a crown for winding the mainspring, instead having a flat crown on the back that was used solely for setting the time.

 Watch face

-The Futurematic was produced with two different watch dials.
-Both dials have a central time indicator for hours and minutes.
-The earlier dial has a small second indication and a power reserve indicator and was used in model E501.
-The later dial version called Futurematic Porthole had two portholes and was used in model E502.
-Below these portholes are rotating discs, one as a power reserve indicator with a colour change of red or blue (two variants, with the color indicating high reserve) to white (for low reserve), the other porthole had a disc with an arrow to indicate the seconds.
+The Futurematic was produced with two different watch dials, both of which have a central time indicator for hours and minutes.
+The earlier dial had a small second indication and a power reserve indicator and was used in model E501; the later dial version, called Futurematic Porthole, had two portholes and was used in model E502.
+Below these portholes are rotating discs, one as a power reserve indicator with a colour change of red or blue (two variants, with the color indicating high reserve) to white (for low reserve); the other porthole had a disc with an arrow to indicate the seconds.
 The watch calibres K497, K497/1, or KP827 were used for the model E501, whereas the E502 contained K817, K817/1, or KP837.